 More to make. . .

-I recently discovered this wonderful book: Things to Do with Roses by Jan Berry of the Nerdy Farm Wife.
+If you want more ideas and instructions for making things with dried roses, check out this book Things to Do with Roses by Jan Berry of the Nerdy Farm Wife.

 So now I have even more ideas for making things with roses!